-Aside from my academic work, I have eight years’ experience of language editing and teaching.
+Aside from my academic work, I have over ten years’ experience of language editing and teaching.
 I currently work as a freelance copyeditor for a number of academic journals, publishers and editing agencies based in the UK, the USA and Canada.
 From 2014 to 2018, I wrote and served as managing editor for History to the Public, a public engagement history website that I founded with several other young researchers.
-There, I’ve provided editing and proofreading for every post published, many of which are written by non-native English speakers (including academics from China, Germany, Italy and Lebanon).
+There, I provided editing and proofreading for every post published, many of which were written by non-native English speakers (including academics from China, Germany, Italy and Lebanon).

 In addition, I’ve worked in a range of teaching positions, including as a Teacher of English as a Foreign Language (TEFL) both in the UK and abroad, and as a Learning Support Assistant at a secondary school in London.

-When I’m not editing, translating or trying to get some writing done, I love immersing myself in books — mostly history, of course, but also science fiction of all sorts.
-I also enjoy playing and writing about video games, and have worked as an amateur voice actor on various online projects.
+When I’m not editing, translating or trying to get some writing done, I love immersing myself in books – mostly history, of course, but also science fiction of all sorts.
+I also enjoy playing and writing about video games, particularly on my other site, The Sidewise Historian.

 If you’d like more specifics on my background, here’s my CV: